-- 1. A state-licensed cannabis retail business registration application shall not be approved if the cannabis retail business would exceed the maximum number of registered cannabis retail businesses permitted under Section 2156. - A state-licensed cannabis retail business registration application shall not be approved or renewed if the applicant is unable to meet the requirements of this ordinance. - 3.
-A state-licensed cannabis retail business registration application that meets the requirements of this ordinance shall be approved.
+- 1. A state-licensed cannabis retail business registration application shall not be approved if the cannabis retail business would exceed the maximum number of registered cannabis retail businesses permitted under Section 2157. - A state-licensed cannabis retail business registration application shall not be approved or renewed if the applicant is unable to meet the requirements of this ordinance. - 3.
+A state-licensed cannabis retail business registration application that meets the requirements of this ordinance shall be approved. - 4.
+Applicants that are approved and that are authorized to receive a cannabis business retail registration must open a new cannabis retailer business within six (6) months from the date of approval.
+Applicants who are unable to open a new cannabis retailer business within six (6) months may apply to Olmsted County Public Health for an extension of up to three (3) additional months where the failure to open in a timely manner is due to unforeseen circumstances beyond their control.